aaron-h6665/How-to-Learn-Git/README.md

    git commit -m - Commit Changes git checkout - git log - A Log of Commits (Author, Date, Name of Commit)

+3. Vim
+   When you type git commit without the "-m" you will enter the code editor of Vim which is built into the command prompt.
+Vim is high-powered, but very complex.
+   We don't need to use it for now.
+To escape, and make a commit, type ":wq."